JoseValdezGaxiola/cryptomarket/README.md

 - `routes/Coinpage` - Indivdual coin information
 - `index.js` - SWR global wrapper and fetcher with interval of 10 minutes .

+## To Do:

+- Add unit and e2e tests with Cypress
+- Add account feature with Expressjs and Mongodb backend
+- Add favorite coin feature